BIOSCI 355 : Genomics and Genome Biology

-- Demonstrate an understanding of how genomics is being used to inform the study of biological systems (Capability 1)
+- Explain and critically evaluate how genomics is being used to inform the study of biological systems (Capability 1 and 2)

 - Describe and contrast the biology of prokaryotic, eukaryotic and viral genomes (Capability 1 and 2)

-- Describe the methodologies for how genomes and transcriptomes are sequenced and analysed, as well as their limitations (Capability 1 and 2)
+- Describe the methodologies for how genomes are sequenced and analysed, as well as their limitations (Capability 1 and 2)

-- Demonstrate an understanding of key algorithms underlying bioinformatics-based analysis of genomic data (Capability 1)
+- Be able to explain and use key algorithms that underlie bioinformatics-based analysis of genomic data (Capability 1 and 3)